kayodeji/APCSA-Sorting/README.md

    duration = ((double) (endTime - startTime)) / NUMITER;

 You should subtract this setup time from your algorithm running time, to get more accurate results.
 Your main program may run in either interactive mode or batch mode (though you do not need to implement both modes, just the one that is easiest for you to use in testing.)

+The methods you write: should have headers that look like this public void selectionSort(int[] array, int lowindex, int highindex, boolean reversed)

+Also very straightforward.
+Your sorting algorithm needs to work over a range of indicies in the array,  and you need to be able to sort the list backwards, if the reversed flag is true.
+Your algorithm should sort all elements in the array in the range lowindex..highindex (inclusive).
+You should not touch any of the data elements outside the range lowindex .. highindex.